-However, wireless networks are slow and unreliable if the signal is broken up by walls or your room is too far away from the wireless router – and you may not want to rip up floorboards or drill through walls to lay an ethernet network cable instead…
+However, wifi networks are slow and unreliable if the signal is broken up by walls or your room is too far away from the router – and you may not want to rip up floorboards or drill through walls to lay an ethernet network cable instead…

 Our original article concentrated on the standard Powerline starter kit sold in most shops which consists of 2 adapters – one is connected to the router via the supplied ethernet cable.
 The second adapter is plugged into a power socket in the room you want to extend internet access to and this adapter is connected to your computer/device via the supplied ethernet cable to provide internet access.